choyer/dotfiles/README.md

 # Carl Hoyer's dotfiles

-Originally forked from [holman/dotfiles](https://github.com/holman/dotfiles) and currently a work in progress.
+Originally forked from [holman/dotfiles](https://github.com/holman/dotfiles) and a constant work in progress.

 ## dotfiles